rezaaa/english-and-persian-lorem-ipsum/README.md

 - hit ( ⌥ ⌘ [ ) to generate english lorem ipsum.
 - hit ( ⌥ ⌘ ] ) to generate persian lorem ipsum.

-or

-Select English or Persian From 'English & Persian Lorem Ipsum' from Plugins menu.
+or use 'English & Persian Lorem Ipsum' from Plugins menu.